Ptichka: Projected flights

-Ptichka was preparing for its maiden flight to perform the first fully regular Buran-class orbiter operation.
-(The flight of Buran 11F35 1K Article 1.01 was lacking regular thermal control and power systems.)
+2K was being prepared for its maiden flight to perform the first fully regular Buran-class orbiter operation.
+(The flight of Buran was lacking regular thermal control and power systems.)
 This orbiter was also planned to receive a remote manipulator and docking system.

-As of 1989 the orbital flight test program for the second orbiter was split into two missions, with a space station approach test on the second, but delays in preparations changed the plans to perform all test tasks in one maiden flight, scheduled for December 1991.
+As of 1989, the orbital flight test program for the second orbiter was split into two missions, with a space station approach test on the second, but delays in preparations changed the plans to perform all test tasks in one maiden flight, scheduled for December 1991.
 The mission profile included: